chronicleprotocol/omnia-relay/README.md

 }
 ```

-You can use the `install-omnia` command to install Omnia as a `systemd`
+You can use the `install-relay` command to install Omnia as a `systemd`
 service, update your `/etc/omnia.conf`, `~/.ssb/config` and migrate a
 Scuttlebot secret and gossip log.